Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 it frees us up to do incredible things.

+I love this conversation because it bleeds into social policy.
 And I think the incumbents have a tendency to layer on complexity as a means of deflecting from what are common sense solutions.

-But what I think of this notion of ownership, what this implies is is what I see is a fairly realistic future where a smaller group of very talented, very lucky people aggregate, continue to aggregate an even greater proportion of the spoils.
+But what I think of this notion of ownership, what this implies is what I see is a fairly realistic future where a smaller group of very talented, very lucky people

+World War II, the top marginal tax rate was 90 percent.
 We're very good in America at letting these technologies, our thoroughbreds, run and creating prosperity.

-tax it at a real level that gives the people who are shit out of luck after Ed has been displaced by the robot.
+We just don't then want to tax it at a real level that gives the people who are shit out of luck after Ed has been displaced by the robot.

 All I have to do to replace Ed is use one of those character generators, automatic character generators from a video game.
+They all look like him.

-Scott, Scott, look at those dimples.
+No, no, no, no. Scott, Scott, look at those dimples.

 You could not get those dimples out of a computer.
+He's very handsome.

 He's very handsome.
+Anyways, anyways,

 Justin, you've lost your professor title.
+Anyways,

 but isn't this really,

-aren't we really good at this part of the program?
+are we really good at this part of the program?

-But what we're really bad at, effectively, if if America's strategy could be summarized, economic strategy over the last 40 years, wouldn't it be to cut taxes?
+But what we're really bad at, effectively, if America's strategy could be summarized, economic strategy over the last 40 years, wouldn't it be to cut taxes?

 And quite frankly, that has resulted in a lack of social services and safety net that creates huge fear and anxiety for the people who get replaced by robots.

-But we want to place more complexity on these issues such that the incumbents just stay wealthy.
+And some of the solutions here are just a more progressive, a more progressive tax structure that reinvests, redistributes, UBI, retraining, but we want to place more complexity on these issues such that the incumbents just stay wealthy.

 I realize that was a mouthful, but I'd love to get your thoughts.
+I'm just going to tease you lightly, Scott.

 I think what you just said is I'm a center-left Democrat.

+Bingo.
 All right, brother.

+That's great.
 But we can have that conversation very quickly, which is I believe in fairness.

 I believe that

-womb you happen to be born from should not determine your life outcomes.
+Womb you happen to be born from should not determine your life outcomes.

-one of your observations and then come back and say, I agree with you and it's worse than you think.
+So do I. Let me challenge one of your observations and then come back and say, I agree with you and it's worse than you think.

 The early studies on AI in the workforce show actually that it has the biggest effects helping the less skilled.